DialedIn-Aus/dialedin-aus.github.io/docs/_posts/2023-01-24-tasmota-getting-started.md

 If you ever need to reset your device to the firmware defaults, there are a few options available.
 This may be necessary if you are unable to access the Tasmota UI due to an error in the configuration, or if you need to change the WiFi credentials to connect to a different network.
 1. If your device has a reset button, press and hold this button for atleast 40 secs, the device will then reset and should be power cycled to complete the process.
 2. For devices without a reset button or if the above doesnt work, you can use the quick power cycle reset.
 Power down for the device for 30 secs, then quickly power cycle the device 6 times within 10 secs each time.
 After this the device will restart and be reset back to firmware defaults.
 3. If you still have access to the Web UI, you can also complete a reset in the Tasmota console.
-From the menu select *consoles->console* then enter the command `reset 1` and hit enter.
+From the menu select `consoles`->`console` then enter the command `reset 1` and hit enter.

 ##### Links